Skill

 Auto-invocation

-Each skill can also load itself without an explicit slash command if the agent decides its description matches the task.
-Mention a paper path or ask to “check” or “review” a draft and review mode loads; ask a question about the guidelines, the study-type taxonomy, or your study design and explore mode loads.
+The skill can also load itself without an explicit slash command if the agent decides its description matches the task.
+Once the skill is active, its router branches into explore or review mode based on intent: mentioning a paper path or asking to “check” or “review” a draft selects review mode; asking a question about the guidelines, the study-type taxonomy, or your study design selects explore mode.

 Bundled Files